b3n0y/ResolveDevDoc/docs/source/readme_resolveapi.rst

 * GotoParentFolder()                              --> Bool               # Opens parent folder of current folder in database if current folder has parent.
 * GetCurrentFolder()                              --> string             # Returns the current folder name.
 * OpenFolder(folderName)                          --> Bool               # Opens folder under given name.
-* ImportProject(filePath)                         --> Bool               # Imports a project from the file path provided.
+* ImportProject(filePath, projectName=None)       --> Bool               # Imports a project from the file path provided with given project name, if any.
 Returns True if successful.
 * ExportProject(projectName, filePath, withStillsAndLUTs=True) --> Bool  # Exports project to provided file path, including stills and LUTs if withStillsAndLUTs is True (enabled by default).
 Returns True in case of success.
-* RestoreProject(filePath)                        --> Bool               # Restores a project from the file path provided.
+* RestoreProject(filePath, projectName=None)      --> Bool               # Restores a project from the file path provided with given project name, if any.
 Returns True if successful.
 * GetCurrentDatabase()                            --> {dbInfo}           # Returns a dictionary (with keys 'DbType', 'DbName' and optional 'IpAddress') corresponding to the current database connection
 * GetDatabaseList()                               --> [{dbInfo}]         # Returns a list of dictionary items (with keys 'DbType', 'DbName' and optional 'IpAddress') corresponding to all the databases added to Resolve
 * SetCurrentDatabase({dbInfo})                    --> Bool               # Switches current database connection to the database specified by the keys below, and closes any open project.